Spy Hard: Title sequence

-"Weird Al" Yankovic sings the title song and directed the title sequence.
+"Weird Al" Yankovic sings the title song and directs the title sequence.
 It is a parody of title sequences from the James Bond films designed by Maurice Binder, specifically 1965's Thunderball, complete with multiple coloured backgrounds, silhouetted figures, women dancing with guns, and "wavy" text.
 Additionally, an urban legend states that during the recording of the theme to Thunderball, Tom Jones held the song's final note long enough to pass out.
 Yankovic holds it so long that his head explodes.
 Originally, Yankovic had planned to loop the note to the required length, but in the studio, he discovered he was able to hold the note long enough that no looping was required.
 The sequence was later included on "Weird Al" Yankovic: The Ultimate Video Collection, although, for legal reasons, all credits and titles had to be taken out, excluding that of the film and of Yankovic himself.

 Release

 Box office

-The film opened at #3 with $10,448,420 behind Mission: Impossible's opening weekend and Twister's third.
-It eventually grossed $26,960,191 at the box office.
+The film opened at number 3 at the US box office with $10,448,420 behind Mission: Impossible's opening weekend and Twister's third.
+It eventually grossed $26,960,191 in the United States and Canada.
+Internationally, it did much better, grossing $57.2 million for a worldwide total of $84 million.